-However, while some of the Star Wars films are among the greatest sci-fi movies ever made, it’s fair to say that the movies have varied dramatically in quality down the years.
+However, while some of the Star Wars films are among the greatest sci-fi movies ever made, it’s fair to say that the movies have varied dramatically in quality over the years.

-From the original trilogy to the prequels and new generation of movies, these are the Star Wars films ranked from worst to best.
+To celebrate May 4th – the day universally accepted to be Star Wars day – we rank the Star Wars films from worst to best.
 Be warned — spoilers, there are.

 11. Attack of the Clones (2002)